alphagov/govuk_publishing_components/docs/run-component-guide.md

 ## Running the component guide as a standalone app

 If you want to work on this gem directly, without having to add it to another application, you can run it on your local machine or using [govuk-docker](https://github.com/alphagov/govuk-docker).

-You'll need [Ruby](https://www.ruby-lang.org/en/downloads/) and [Node.js](https://nodejs.org/en/) installed to get this project running.
+To run it locally you'll need [Ruby](https://www.ruby-lang.org/en/downloads/) and [Node.js](https://nodejs.org/en/) installed to get this project running.

 ### Running the component guide on your local machine
 ```